The Great Backyard Bird Count

 -

-8:30a – 12:00p: Miles Lake Area, Beckley Creek Park – Meet at The North Beckley Paddling Access (Parklands Staff Lead)
+8:30a – 12:00p: Miles Lake Area, Beckley Creek Park – Meet at The North Beckley Paddling Access (Lead by The Parklands Staff)

 -

-1:00p – 3:00p: Seaton Valley to Sky Meadows, Turkey Run Park – Meet at The Seaton Valley Trailhead Parking Lot (Beckham Bird Club Lead)
+1:00p – 3:00p: Seaton Valley to Sky Meadows, Turkey Run Park – Meet at The Seaton Valley Trailhead Parking Lot (Lead by Beckham Bird Club)

 Saturday, February 14